mjbhobe/learning_Qt/gui_apps/PyDoodle/step02/readme.md

 ```
 A few points to note:
-- The event handler function should be called `def closeEvent(self, e: QCloseEvent) -> None`
 - The first thing we do is ask the user if she wants to close the window & exit the application.
 We use the `QMessageBox.question(...)` call for the same.
 - If the user clicks `Yes` on the message box displayed, we accept the event `e.accept()`.
 Accepting a `close` event usually implies closing the window and quitting the application.
 - Conversely, if the user clicks the `No` button, we ignore the event `e.ignore()`.
 Ignoring an event means _don't process this event_, which in our case would imply _don't quit the application yet_.

+**NOTE:** the `e.ignore()` is another way you can _programattically_ ignore an event.
+This call us usually used in an event handler, where you want to ignore the event in response to a specific condition.
+In our case, we ignore the event if user chooses `No`.

-After adding this new method to the `DrawWindow` class, run `step01.py`.
+After adding this new method to the `MainWindow` class, run `step01.py`.
 When the main window is displayed, click on the `X` button on the title bar.
 You should see the following message box.

 ![Close Event](./images/Step02-CloseClick.png)